Change-Maker/deprecated-example-fastapi-static/README.md

 ## 3. Usage

-Just get into `fastapi_app` folder and run `python main.py`.
+Just get into `src/fastapi_app` folder and run `python main.py`.

 ### 3.1 Development mode

-To run in development mode, set `MODE` environment variable to `dev` and run app:
+To run in development mode, set `MODE` environment variable to `dev` and run
+app:

 ```bash
 MODE="dev" python main.py
 ```

-In this mode, it will reload automatically if you save the changes to files in `fastapi_app` folder.
+In this mode, it will reload automatically if you save the changes to files in `src/fastapi_app` folder.

 ### 3.2 File logger

-To enable file logger, change `logger.enable` to `true` in `fastapi_app/configs/settings.json` file.
+To enable file logger, change `logger.enable` to `true` in `src/fastapi_app/configs/settings.json` file.

-The log files will be put in `fastapi_app/logs` folder.
-To change the location to place log files, change `logger.path` in `fastapi_app/configs/settings.json` file.
+The log files will be put in `src/fastapi_app/logs` folder.
+To change the location to place log files, change `logger.path` in `src/fastapi_app/configs/settings.json` file.

 ### 3.3 Default console logger

 To change the log level of default console logger, set `LOGURU_LEVEL` environment variable, e.g. set it to `INFO`:

 ```bash
 LOGURU_LEVEL="INFO" python main.py
 ```

-To disable the default console logger, change the following lines in `fastapi_app/main.py` file:
+To disable the default console logger, change the following lines in `src/fastapi_app/main.py` file:

 ```py
 if settings.logger is not None: